 When Is My Federal Student Loan Payment First Due in 2022?

-When it comes to student loans, there are warring headlines and plenty of debates, but one thing seems clear: The pause in federal student loan payments is coming to an end.
-Most borrowers must resume payments in February.
+When it comes to student loans, there are warring headlines and plenty of debates, but one thing seems clear: The pause in federal student loan payments is set to end after Sept.
+2022.

 Planning for the First Loan Payment in 2022